MADE-Apps/legerity/docs/articles/using-legerity/element-wrappers.md

 As you can see, the element wrapper makes it much easier to interact with the element, and also makes the code much more maintainable and readable.

-## Finding elements withing element wrappers
+## Finding elements within element wrappers

 Element wrappers also expose a `FindElement` method that allows you to find elements within the element wrapper.
 This is a common scenario where you have a complex UI element that contains other elements.